daugherty-lab/CD-hit/README.md

 Takes input (-i argument, fasta or fasta.gz format, required) and creates an output (-o argument) based on user-defined options.

-# Relevant arguments
-*   c = cutoff (0.8 = 80% sequence identity)
-*   T = processors
-*   Several other parameters, like size cutoffs (-s, -aL, -aS), etc, can be added in.
-Type "cd-hit" or see `cd-hit-manual.txt` in this repo to see explanation of these.

 # Installation
 1. Install conda (lightweight [miniconda](https://docs.conda.io/en/latest/miniconda.html) or bulkier [anaconda](https://www.anaconda.com/products/distribution))
 2. Create conda environment